dawsbot/opent/readme.md

 ## Usage

 For your first use, `opent` will ask for your GitHub username.
-This is stored in `<module path>/config.json` and can be changed manually if need be. `opent` is intended to be used solely to open your own modules.
+Config is stored in a JSON file located in `$XDG_CONFIG_HOME` or `~/.config`.
+It can be changed manually if need be.
+Read more about the [configstore](https://github.com/yeoman/configstore)

 <br>